beiko-lab/arete/README.md

 When a developer takes over this workflow the following 5 issues are main out-standing development requirements.

+Only the conda profile has been tested, ideally docker/singularity should be used via biocontainers for more reproducibility

 They largely weren't done due to being web or galaxy only tools or haven't been conda/containerised obviously yet.

 1. Prophage identification (e.g., PHASTER)
 2. Genomic Island Detection (e.g., IslandCompare)
-3. ICE identification (e.g., ICEFinder) although ICEBerg BLAST is done
+3. ICE identification (e.g., ICEFinder)
 4. Gain-loss Mapping (e.g., GLOOME)
 5. Summary of results in various heatmaps etc